yongtat-koh/DSI-Projects/P3/README.md

 Depression and Anxiety are mental illnesses that are increasing.
 They are different illnesses and have different hallmarks but may share common features.
 By learning to identify them quickly through text, it can help to tailor the treatment for the individual showing signs of Depression or Anxiety.
 Early intervention aids in management of the condition and can help to prevent tragedies.

 Posts are took from Depression and Anxiety sub-reddits.
 These posts are used to infer that the individual could be displaying symptoms or signs of depression, likewise for Anxiety.
 Several models will be built and the accuracy will be used to evaluate the performance of the models.
 Accuracy is chosen as the main metric as it determines if the text came from Depression or Anxiety sub-reddit.
 The model with the highest accuracy score will be selected as the final model.
 The final model will be used to determine if the text is about depression or anxiety.

-Linear Regression model with CountVectorizer (lr_cvec) has been found to be the best model.
-If the text is about depression, lr_cvec can predict with 97.6% accuracy.
-Whereas, if the text is about anxiety, lr_cvec can predict with 93.1% accuracy.
+Naive Bayes model with CountVectorizer (nb_cvec) has been found to be the best model.
+If the text is about depression, nb_cvec can predict with 88.3% accuracy.
+Whereas, if the text is about anxiety, nb_cvec can predict with 62.3% accuracy.

-With this model, it is hoped that it will help the mental health practioners which include counsellors and psychiatrists to have a quick overview if the individual is leaning towards depression or anxiety behaviour.
+With this model, it is hoped that it will help the mental health practioners which include counsellors and psychiatrists to have a quick overview if the individual is leaning towards depression behaviour.
 This will increase the chances of timely intervention and may help reduce the workload of the practioners so that they can reach out to more patients.

 # Table of Contents:
 - [Problem Statement](#Problem-Statement)